List of moths of Sri Lanka

 Sri Lanka is a tropical island situated close to the southern tip of India.
 The invertebrate fauna is as large as it is common to other regions of the world.
 There are about 2 million species of arthropods found in the world, and still it is counting.
 So many new species are discover up to this time also.
 So it is very complicated and difficult to summarize the exact number of species found within a certain region.

 The following is an incomplete list of the moths of Sri Lanka.

 Moth

 Moths are lepidopterans that classified together with their beautiful partners, the butterflies.
 The two types are easily recognized by first sight with a good naked eye.
 The main differences are as follows.

 Within Sri Lanka, the latest revision of lepidopterans described 1903 species with 58 families of butterflies and moths.
-Out of these 1903 species, 208 species are butterflies and 1695 species are moths.
+Out of these 1905 species, 208 species are butterflies and 1697 species are moths.The endemic genus Patulognatha with two new species were recorded in 2024.

 The family-wise number of moth species are: